bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

 about the component's position within the hierarchy like it's depth.

-Mutations to the hierarchy: de-parenting, re-parenting, re-ordering of children, etc. can only be done via Commands.
+Mutations to the hierarchy: de-parenting, re-parenting, re-ordering of children, etc. can only be done via commands.
 This enforces a globally consistent view at any given time.
 Delaying any modifications to a global synchronization point, much like component removal.
 The `Hierarchy` component is not publicly constructible and must be made via the dedicated hierarchy management commnds.